LEGO/woof/docs/README.md

   yield ()
 ```

-To run this program with woof
+To use this program with woof

 1. add `woof-slf4j` as a dependency to our program
 1. instantiate a `woof.Logger[F[_]]` as per usual
 1. register the _woof logger_ to the static log binder to allow the slf4j `LoggerFactory` to find it.

-> Note that any logs that happen before registering are lost!
+> Note that any logs that happen before registration are lost!

 ```scala mdoc:silent
 import woof.slf4j.*